nus-tic4002-AY2021S2/tp2/docs/team/tayjunwen.md

 ## Objectives

-A software Engineering project focusing on the implementation of a Green Field Project with an empahsis on Team work with different team members that adopts a software iterative approach to development.
-This software underwent 3 iteration during its development.
+A software Engineering project focusing on the implementation of a Brown Field Project with an empahsis on Team work with different team members that adopts a software iterative approach to development.
+This software underwent 4 iteration during its development.

 ## Overview

-### Project: IT logger
+### Project: NS Addressbook

-Developed using JAVA, IT Logger is a desktop app for managing software issues during development and production.
-It is used for tracking issue resolution from defect inception till resolution via a Command Line Interface (CLI).
+Developed using JAVA, IT Logger is a desktop app for managing military personel during regular operation.
+It is used for tracking the personel details and the respective grouping they belong to via a Command Line Input panel (CLI) and displays the contact details in a Graphical User interface (GUI).

-It can be used for managing the Quality Control (QC) of different project during its SDLC.
+It can be used for managing the different attributes of the serviceman by placing them into groups which represent those common attribute.

-It has features similar to most defect tracking softwares such as JIRA & HP ALM.

 The project is built based on the User Story collected.